natecraddock/zf/README.md

 $ brew install zf
 ```

+### Binaries

+Each release has binaries attached for macOS and Linux.

 ### Building from source

 zf targets the latest stable release of Zig.
 Compile with `zig build